FineRedMist/bg3_mod_epic6/README.md

 Tick then uses the current experience of the character, computes what the feat points should be and then subtracts the used ones to determine whether there are any to grant.
 I would have preferred if there was an event to bind to when granted experience, but could not find one.

+### Granting Feats

-The feats generated go into the boost text file, and the spells are shouts.
+The feats are defined as a boost, and spells are shouts.

 By creating the shout with the data entry: data "SpellProperties" "ApplyStatus(E6_FEAT_Actor_SharedDev,-1,-1)"